Contramodules for algebraic groups: induction and projective covers: Acknowledgements.

 \section{Acknowledgements.}

 I would like to thank my supervisor Professor Dmitriy Rumynin for introducing me to this topic, and for his continuous patience and guidance throughout.
-The author acknowledges funding from the Heilbronn Institute for Mathematical Research (HIMR) and the UK Engineering and Physical Sciences Research Council under the $\lq\lq$Additional Funding Programme for Mathematical Sciences".
-(Grant number: EP/V521917/1).
+I would also like to thank Professor Stephen Donkin for suggesting that a more general relationship between injective covers and projective covers (c.f.
+Theorem \ref{Donkinconj}) may be occurring.